 The Centre has approximately ten people working full time; we’re very multidisciplinary, coming from fields such as finance, economics, sociology, geography – we even have a physicist on staff.
 I started at the centre in early 2016 and I was brought in to build our research program on cryptocurrency and blockchain/distributed ledger technology.
 Like many of my Centre colleagues, prior to moving to academia I worked in various private sector roles, including technology, investment banking, and start-ups.

 In terms of funding, the Centre has raised approximately $3 million to date, primarily from private organisations such as the CME Group Foundation, Visa, KPMG, and other firms.
 We’re starting to diversify our funding base and seeing more support from government bodies.
 For example, the UK Financial Conduct Authority recently partnered with us to work on alternative finance research.
-The funds we have raised help support our teaching at the Judge Business School – we were the first UK university to offer a blockchain course as part of Cambridge’s Masters in Finance – as well as our research.
+The funds we have raised help support our teaching at the Judge Business School – we were the first UK university to offer a blockchain class as part of Cambridge’s Masters in Finance degree – as well as our research.

 This last area is of particular interest to some policymakers and regulators, who have informed us that they do not have much visibility into the real estate lending taking place through alternative finance channels.
 You may recall that it was a sudden decline in real estate prices, driven in part by changes in the lending environment, that triggered the 2008 financial crisis.

 Collecting data helps us to develop and inform research questions, such as what is the relationship between alternative finance activity and economic growth?
 This question is not only interesting from an academic perspective, it may have significant policy implications.
 Many policymakers are thinking about how to balance a desire for increasing economic growth with regulating alternative finance, and our research has shaped the policy discussion around this topic.

 However, we are not able to address such research questions unless we have strong participation from you in our research surveys.